-retary shall use the barrier as the wilderness bound ary.

-3 (2) FENCES.-If, between the road and the 4 boundary of a setback area specified in paragraph 5 (2) or (3) of subsection (a), there is a fence running 6 parallel to a road, the Secretary shall use the fence 7 as the wilderness boundary if, in the opinion of the 8 Secretary, doing so would result in a more manage9 able boundary.
+- retary shall use the barrier as the wilderness boundary. - 3 (2) FENCES.-If, between the road and the 4 boundary of a setback area specified in paragraph 5 (2) or (3) of subsection (a), there is a fence running 6 parallel to a road, the Secretary shall use the fence 7 as the wilderness boundary if, in the opinion of the 8 Secretary, doing so would result in a more manage-9 able boundary.

-10 (3) DEVIATIONS FROM SETBACK AREAS.-
+(3) DEVIATIONS FROM SETBACK AREAS.-

-11 (A) EXCLUSION OF DISTURBANCES FROM 12 WILDERNESS BOUNDARIES.-In cases where 13 there is an existing livestock development, dis-14 persed camping area, borrow pit, or similar dis-15 turbance within 100 feet of a road that forms part of a wilderness boundary, the Secretary 16 may delineate the boundary so as to exclude the 17 disturbance from the wilderness area.
-18 graph from the setbacks required under in paragraph (2) or (3) of subsection (a) shall be the minimum necessary to exclude the disturbance.

-(B) LIMITATION ON EXCLUSION OF DISTURBANCES.-The Secretary shall make a boundary adjustment under subparagraph (A) only if the Secretary determines that doing so is consistent with wilderness management goals.
-(C) DEVIATIONS RESTRICTED TO MINIMUM NECESSARY.-Any deviation under this para-
+- (A) EXCLUSION OF DISTURBANCES FROM WILDERNESS BOUNDARIES.-In cases where there is an existing livestock development, dispersed camping area, borrow pit, or similar disturbance within 100 feet of a road that forms part of a wilderness boundary, the Secretary may delineate the boundary so as to exclude the disturbance from the wilderness area. - (B) LIMITATION ON EXCLUSION OF DISTURBANCES.-The Secretary shall make a boundary adjustment under subparagraph (A) only if the Secretary determines that doing so is consistent with wilderness management goals. - (C) DEVIATIONS RESTRICTED TO MINIMUM NECESSARY.-Any deviation under this para-

-5 (c) DELINEATION WITHIN SETBACK AREA.-The 6 Secretary may delineate a wilderness boundary at a loca-7 tion within a setback under paragraph (2) or (3) of sub-8 section (a) if, as determined by the Secretary, the delinea-9 tion would enhance wilderness management goals.
+- graph from the setbacks required under in - 2 paragraph (2) or (3) of subsection (a) shall be - 3 the minimum necessary to exclude the disturb- - 4 ance. - 5 (c) DELINEATION WITHIN SETBACK AREA.-The - 6 Secretary may delineate a wilderness boundary at a loca- - 7 tion within a setback under paragraph (2) or (3) of sub- - 8 section (a) if, as determined by the Secretary, the delinea- - 9 tion would enhance wilderness management goals.